kr8gz/malb8dge.py/README.md

 It's pretty much the same thing though)*

 ## Operators
-I'm just going to dive straight into this, since it's the main part of the programming language.
+Operators are the most important part of malb8dge.
 Basically everything you know from Python or other languages has its own "operator" in malb8dge.

 The result of trying to keep malb8dge code relatively easy to type (unlike other esolangs, no fancy math symbols or anything similar are needed!) is that